apollographql/apollo-link/packages/apollo-link-http/README.md

 ```

 ## Global Fetch
-The HTTP Link relies on having `fetch` present in your runtime environement.
+The HTTP Link relies on having `fetch` present in your runtime environment.
 If you are running on react-native, or modern browsers, this should be no problem.
-If you are targeting an environement without `fetch` such as older browsers of the server, you will need to pass your own `fetch` to the link through the options.
+If you are targeting an environment without `fetch` such as older browsers of the server, you will need to pass your own `fetch` to the link through the options.
 We recommend `unfetch` for older browsers and `node-fetch` for running in node.

 ## Options
-HTTP Link takes an object with three options on it to customize the behavoir of the link.
+HTTP Link takes an object with three options on it to customize the behavior of the link.
 If your server supports it, the HTTP link can also send over metadata about the request in the extensions field.
-To enable this, pass includeExtensions as true
+To enable this, pass `includeExtensions` as true.

 |name|value|default|required|
 |---|---|---|---|